 Nothing is worse than freaking out that your cat might be lost, injured, or worse!
 This leaves many concerned owners asking the same question: Can cats find their way home?
 According to the experts, the answer is yes!

 Cats have highly attuned senses that help them to navigate the outside world, which I discuss in this article.
 I also provide tips on keeping your cat safe and preventing your furry friend from getting lost.
 Plus, I teach you what to do if your kitty appears to have lost its way.

-Can Your Cat Find Its Way Home?
+How Can Your Cat Find Its Way Home?

-So we might have to accept what we know – yes, cats do have a kind of super power related to direction.
-But how they do it is a mystery.
+But how do they do it?
+Scientists and animal experts can’t say for sure how cats can find their way home.
+We might have to accept what we know – cats do have a kind of superpower related to direction, but how they do it is still somewhat of a mystery.

 Even though your pet cat does have amazing senses to guide it back home, there may be times when it gets disorientated and lost and needs some help.

-It is believed by some cat owners that the butter will hide the smell of its previous home and it will lose the desire to run away.
+- Put Butter on Their Paws: A tip from the old days is putting butter on your cat’s paws when you finally let it outside.
+Some cat owners believe the butter will hide the smell of its previous home, and it will lose the desire to run away.
 It also might be busy licking the butter from its paws.

 Tips to Make Sure You Won’t Lose Your Cat

 Experts believe all cats can find their way back home.
 However, this doesn’t mean cats cannot get lost occasionally!
 Here are some other tips to help ensure your cat avoids getting lost and always makes it back home: